MinecraftForge/Documentation/docs/utilities/recipes.md

 =======

 With the update to Minecraft 1.12, Mojang introduced a new data-driven recipe system based on JSON files.
 Since then it has been adopted by Forge as well and will be expanded with Minecraft 1.13.
+All recipe json have to be saved with the UTF-8 encoding.

 Loading Recipes
 ---------------